 The Surge Platinum credit card has an annual fee of $75 to $99, which is quite steep for a credit-building credit card.
 There’s also a potential monthly maintenance fee of up to $10.
 Other credit-building cards come with no monthly maintenance fees.

 There’s also an additional one-time card fee of $30, if applicable.
 The card has a cash advance fee of 5 percent of the cash advance amount or $5, whichever is greater.

-APRs range from 25.90 percent to 29.99 percent, based on creditworthiness.
+This card's APR is 29.99 percent variabe, based on creditworthiness.
 This is quite high compared to other credit card.
 High APRs are typical of credit-building cards.

-How the Surge Mastercard compares to other credit-building cards
+How the Surge Platinum Mastercard compares to other credit-building cards

-If you’re looking for a credit card to build up credit, you may be better off with other options.
+If you’re looking for an effective credit card to build up credit, you may be better off with other options:

-The Capital One® Secured Mastercard® is another secured credit card, but the refundable deposit amount is only $49 to $200, depending on credit history.
-The variable APR of 26.99 percent is high, but all cardholders start with an initial credit line of $200, no matter the deposit, which can be increased in six months, based on responsible usage.
+The Capital One Platinum Secured Credit Card is another secured credit card, but the refundable deposit amount is only $49, $99 or $200, depending on credit history.
+The variable APR of 29.74 percent is high, but all cardholders can be automatically considered for a higher credit line in as little as 6 months with on-time monthly payments.
 The major benefit of this credit-building card is that there’s no annual fee.